just-ai/jaicf-kotlin/activators/dialogflow/README.md

 You don't need to make some special changes in your scenarios to use this feature - JAICF handles all slot filling related logic for you.

 > Please note that Dialogflow may cancel a slot filling process once the user says "Cancel" command in the middle.
-In this case your JAICF activates an intent related action with empty slots.
+In this case JAICF sends the cancelling user's phrase back to the Dialogflow to recognise a new intent.

 ## Query parameters and session entities